mola-T/signal/README.md

 ##### Brief summary

-`defsign` - To define a new signal.
+`defsignal` - To define a new signal.
-`sign-connect` - To connect the signal with a worker function.
+`signal-connect` - To connect the signal with a worker function.
-`sign-disconnect` - To disconnect a worker function from the signal.
+`signal-disconnect` - To disconnect a worker function from the signal.
-`emitB` - To emit a signal.
+`signal-emitB` - To emit a signal.

 If you feel comfortable with these four functions, you almost learn 90% of how to use this package.
 Most of the new features play around with these four functions only.